Shark sighting near Juno Beach forces swimmers out of water

 The state of Florida holds the record for the highest amount of shark attacks in history at 896.
 For a little bit of contrast, Hawaii is next at 182.
 That's a huge decline.

-Cayden's friend Jiri said in the Juno area it doesn't help that people are putting fish in the water to draw sharks in.
+Ross' friend said it doesn't help that people are putting fish in the water to draw sharks in near Juno Beach.
 He said you have to expect run-ins with sharks.

 "Six years ago, this was not going on as much with the sharks as we do now," he said.